Charitable Blog

 Step B) Download Charitable Ambassadors

-Once you have purchased the Ambassadors extension or the Pro package, you will receive an email receipt with a download link.
+Once you have purchased the Ambassadors extension, you will receive an email receipt with a download link.
 Your download will be a .zip file.
 Do NOT unzip it.

 Step C) In your WordPress dashboard, go to Plugins > Add New